Electric and utility bill assistance programs in Rhode Island.

 Rhode Island Energy / PPL (formerly Narragansett Electric) – This Rhode Island based utility company provides a discount rate on utility bills for low-income households amounting to about $9 per month.
 There are qualifications that need to be met.
-Dial Customer Service: 1-800-322-3223 to learn more or to apply for help.
+Dial Customer Service: 1-855-743-1101 or 800-870-1664 to learn more or to apply for help.

-Federal and state government assistance - Community action agencies across Rhode Island process applications for the Low-Income Home Energy Assistance Program as well as weatherization.
+Federal and state government assistance - Community action agencies across Rhode Island process applications for the Low-Income Home Energy Assistance Program as well as free weatherization.
 These are the two main utility and heating bill assistance programs for seniors, low to moderate income families, and the disabled.
 LIHEAP provides government grant money to pay utility bills in Rhode Island and weatherization helps repair or modernize a home.
 More details on LIHEAP and weatherization in RI.

 Rhode Island Good Neighbor Energy Fund – This resource is the results of a statewide cooperative effort between various electric and gas companies located in the state as well as the Salvation Army.
 The Good Neighbor Energy Fund is available to any Rhode Island family or individual who, because of a temporary financial difficulty or hardship, cannot meet a month's energy expense and has not qualified for or received other energy assistance funds.